-Assuming that the other company is performing well - e.g.. it’s not in financial difficulty or experiencing a long-term deterioration in sales - and your pitch grabs their interest, you may have the basis for a strong motive for a merger.
+Assuming that the other company is performing well (it’s not in financial difficulty or experiencing a long-term deterioration in sales), you may have the basis for a strong merger motive.

 Understand what the merged entity will look like

-All too often, two companies merge thinking that they’ll automatically become more than the sum of the individual parts.
+All too often, two companies merge thinking that they will automatically be valued higher than the sum of the individual parts.

-If anything, a merger is even more difficult to pull off than an acquisition as it usually involves a merger of (near) equals, while an acquisition, particularly a bolt-on acquisition, may be a larger company acquiring a much smaller one.
+If anything, a merger is even more difficult to pull off than an acquisition as it usually involves a merger of (near) equals.
+Alternatively, an acquisition, particularly a bolt-on acquisition, maybe a larger company acquiring a much smaller one.